Poker 101: A Beginner's Guide to the Basics of the Game

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 Poker is a popular card game that combines skill, strategy, and a bit of luck.
-Whether you're playing with friends or at a casino, understanding the basics of poker is essential for getting started and enjoying the game.
+Whether you're playing with friends or at a casino, having a good poker set can make the experience more enjoyable and help you practice the fundamentals.
 In this article, we will provide a beginner's guide to the fundamentals of poker, including hand rankings, betting rounds, and basic strategies.

 Hand Rankings